VRViewportPose/VRViewportPose/README.md

 The codes for implementing the ALG-ViS can be downloaded [**here**](https://github.com/VRViewportPose/VRViewportPose/blob/main/ALGViS.zip).
 Tested with Unity 2019.2.14f1 and Oculus Quest 2 with build 30.0.

 a.
 In Unity Hub, create a new 3D Unity project.
 Download ZIP file and unzip in the "Assets" folder of the Unity project.
+Then drag all prefabs from the Project Window to the Hierarchy Window.
+In the Hierarchy Window, attach `Vis.cs` to the "Foreg" game object.
+In the script, assign "matViS" material to the "Mat" variable, and assign prefabs to the corresponding variables.
+For "g1"--"g11" game objects, assign `UVPoseProcessing.cs` to their camers, and assign "matViS" material to the "Mat" variables.

 b.
 Install Android 9.0 'Pie' (API Level 28) or higher installed using the SDK Manager in [Android Studio](https://developer.android.com/studio).